Some senators in talks to avoid nuclear clash over Gorsuch

 Republicans need eight Democrats to join them to end the expected filibuster.

-So far only one -- Manchin -- has firmly stated he will vote with Republicans to advance Gorsuch's nomination, though he hasn't said how he will vote on the nominee's final confirmation.
+So far only two -- Manchin and Sen. Heidi Heitkamp of North Dakota -- have firmly stated they will vote with Republicans to advance Gorsuch's nomination.
+They also plan to vote for his final confirmation in the end.

 More than half of the Democratic caucus has already said they will take part in the filibuster, while close to a dozen are still undecided.